 A professional microphone and editing software are minor expenses when you consider the amount of new content you can produce and the wider audience that you can reach.
 All you need to do is write a script, reach out to possible guests (which may include members of your current team,) and start recording!
 Podcasts can be funded by your own efforts or by advertising partnering companies.

-Create a Content Marketing Strategy With The Experts
+Create a Stellar Strategy With The Content Marketing Agency Auckland

 After listeners enjoy your podcast, where will you send them for further engagement?
 How can you use this content on other channels?
 Which segment of your audience is most likely to listen, and how can you tailor this content for them?